 With a very limited history of implementation of any diagnostic terms in dentistry and the fact that there are numerous different electronic dental records (EDR) system vendors worldwide using different methodologies of data structuring, databases, visualization, and workflow design, it is likely that there may be several unique and functional approaches to implementation of the GD refset.
 Additionally, the varying payment mechanisms in different countries may have different needs and set different requirements as they become more involved in obtaining and using the data.

 7 Obtaining the Release

-The SNOMED CT General Dentistry refset is available from SNOMED International and is maintained and updated in line with the SNOMED CT International release which is currently 6 monthly.
+The SNOMED CT General Dentistry refset is available from SNOMED International and is maintained and updated annually, in line with the latest SNOMED CT International release.

 Access within SNOMED International member countries is provided by the Member National Release Centre in each country, via the relevant Member page.
 Affiliates of SNOMED International in non-member countries can access the refset through their Member Licensing and Distribution SERVICE (MLDS) account.
 Please contact email@example.com for more information if required.

 As mentioned previously, dentistry and dental clinicians only infrequently use any form of diagnostic terminology.
 The number of user interfaces is, therefore, very limited.
 Currently there has been no usability testing completed of this refset.